psychemedia/island-storynotes/odo.md

 https://archive.org/details/historyofnormand03palg/page/420/mode/2up?q=odo
 p420-1

-But Odo, so unworthy of the name of a Bishop, and Fitz-Osbern, were carried awav bv excessive pride : all justice was entirely denied.
-All the wise coercion of evil, of needless crime, which had been enforced bv William, was entirely thrown aside.
+But Odo, so unworthy of the name of a Bishop, and Fitz-Osbern, were carried awav by excessive pride : all justice was entirely denied.
+All the wise coercion of evil, of needless crime, which had been enforced by William, was entirely thrown aside.
 William had caused peace to be injustice  observed and the dwellings to be protected : the the Keg«uts.
 Regents gave them up to robbery.
 William had ensured safe conduct to the wayfarer : the Re- gents gave up the highways to robbery and rapine.
 Above all, William had most carefully and inexorably protected the honour of the female : the Regents encouraged and supported their followers in sin and violence.
 It seemed as if the Normans, released from all authority, all restraint, all fear of retaliation, were now determined to reduce the English nation into bodily servitude, and to drive them to despair.
 This subversion of all discipline, this universal